No. 15 North Carolina takes road win streak into matchup with Stanford

 Stanford, California; Sunday, 3 p.m.
 EST

-BOTTOM LINE: No. 15 North Carolina will try to keep its seven-game road win streak intact when the Tar Heels take on Stanford.
+BOTTOM LINE: No. 15 North Carolina will try to keep its seven-game road win streak alive when the Tar Heels play Stanford.

-The Cardinal have gone 10-2 at home.
-Stanford averages 74.3 points while outscoring opponents by 7.8 points per game.
+The Cardinal are 10-2 in home games.
+Stanford is eighth in the ACC with 33.4 points per game in the paint led by Nunu Agara averaging 10.3.

-The Tar Heels are 7-3 in ACC play.
-North Carolina is the best team in the ACC allowing just 54.7 points per game while holding opponents to 34.8% shooting.
+The Tar Heels are 7-3 in conference games.
+North Carolina is 17-2 in games decided by at least 10 points.

-Stanford scores 74.3 points, 19.6 more per game than the 54.7 North Carolina allows.
-North Carolina has shot at a 43.8% rate from the field this season, 3.1 percentage points above the 40.7% shooting opponents of Stanford have averaged.
+Stanford averages 8.1 made 3-pointers per game, 2.7 more made shots than the 5.4 per game North Carolina gives up.
+North Carolina averages 8.0 made 3-pointers per game this season, 1.5 more made shots on average than the 6.5 per game Stanford gives up.

-The Cardinal and Tar Heels square off Sunday for the first time in ACC play this season.
+The Cardinal and Tar Heels match up Sunday for the first time in ACC play this season.

-TOP PERFORMERS: Nunu Agara is shooting 46.6% and averaging 17.2 points for the Cardinal.
-Elena Bosgana is averaging 11.9 points over the last 10 games.
+TOP PERFORMERS: Agara is scoring 17.2 points per game and averaging 7.9 rebounds for the Cardinal.
+Elena Bosgana is averaging 11.9 points and 7.6 rebounds over the last 10 games.

-Alyssa Ustby is scoring 11.4 points per game and averaging 9.4 rebounds for the Tar Heels.
-Lexi Donarski is averaging 2.7 made 3-pointers over the last 10 games.
+Alyssa Ustby is scoring 11.4 points per game with 9.4 rebounds and 3.2 assists for the Tar Heels.
+Maria Gakdeng is averaging 11.5 points and 7.9 rebounds over the past 10 games.

 LAST 10 GAMES: Cardinal: 4-6, averaging 65.4 points, 33.0 rebounds, 11.3 assists, 4.7 steals and 3.4 blocks per game while shooting 40.4% from the field.
 Their opponents have averaged 70.4 points per game.